ksmpartners/domino-scripts/README.md

   - for example, the default schedule is set to run the scale-down at 1 AM, UTC (9 PM EST), Tuesday-Saturday.
 	`cron: "0 1 * * Tue,Wed,Thu,Fri,Sat"`
 - Determine the extent of how you would like to scale your Domino system
-  - The example in this project assumes a small implementation with the compute nodes scaling up to only 4.
-Adjust these numbers based on your organizational needs.
+  - The example in this project assumes a smaller implementation.
+Adjust the node pool numbers based on your organizational needs.

 > Note: Your system will still require the Azure default `system` node pool even after you have scaled down your domino `platform` and `compute` node pools.
 [From Azure's AKS documentation](https://learn.microsoft.com/en-us/azure/aks/use-system-pools?tabs=azure-cli): "Every AKS cluster must contain at least one system node pool with at least two nodes."